yglukhov/nimpy/README.md

 </summary>

-  nimpy allows manipulating numpy objects just how you would do it in Python, however it not much more efficient.
+  nimpy allows manipulating numpy objects just how you would do it in Python, however it is not much more efficient.
 To get the maximum performance nimpy exposes [Buffer protocol](https://docs.python.org/3/c-api/buffer.html), see [raw_buffers.nim](https://github.com/yglukhov/nimpy/blob/master/nimpy/raw_buffers.nim).
 [tpyfromnim.nim](https://github.com/yglukhov/nimpy/blob/master/tests/tpyfromnim.nim)
 contains a very basic test for this (grep `numpy`).
+Issue #114 demonstrates possible higher level concepts that could be built on top.
 Higher level API might be considered in the future, PRs are welcome.
 </details>